Louise Hollandine of the Palatinate: Montrose romance

 Louise is said to have had a love-affair with James Graham, 1st Marquess of Montrose (originally Earl of Montrose), a Scottish Cavalier soldier and poet.
-Montrose, a revered national hero, won many outstanding military victories until ultimately being hung, drawn and quartered in 1650.
+Montrose, a revered national hero, won many outstanding military victories until ultimately being hanged and quartered in 1650.

 Conversion

-For unknown reasons and to the dismay of her Protestant family, in December 1657 she fled to France with the assistance of her aunt by marriage Henrietta Maria of France and converted to the Roman Catholic faith.
+For unknown reasons and to the dismay of her Protestant family, in December 1657 Louise fled to France with the assistance of her aunt by marriage Henrietta Maria of France and converted to the Roman Catholic faith.
 On 25 March 1659 she became a novice and on 19 September 1660 a nun in the Cistercian Maubuisson Abbey.
 With the support of King Louis XIV, she became Abbess of Maubuisson in August 1664.
 Her mother Elizabeth Stuart attempted to have Louise arrested and returned, and her conversion created lifelong animosity.
 Louise Hollandine was the only child to be left out of Elizabeth Stuart's will.
 Her brother Edward supported her conversion, as he had converted to Catholicism and lived in France as well.